What Is The Formula For Ammonium Phosphate

 • Monoammonium Phosphate (MAP): MAP is a crystalline solid that is soluble in water.
 It has a slightly acidic pH (around 4.0-4.5 in a 1% solution).
 This acidity can be beneficial in alkaline soils, helping to improve the availability of micronutrients.
 MAP is often used in drip irrigation systems because of its high solubility and low tendency to form precipitates.

 • Diammonium Phosphate (DAP): DAP is also a crystalline solid that is soluble in water.
-However, it has a slightly alkaline pH (around 7.5-8.0 in a 1% solution).
+Even so, it has a slightly alkaline pH (around 7.5-8.0 in a 1% solution).
 When DAP is applied to soil, it undergoes a reaction that releases ammonia, which can temporarily increase the pH around the fertilizer granule.
 This effect can be beneficial in acidic soils, but it can also lead to ammonia volatilization (loss of ammonia gas to the atmosphere) if not managed properly.

 • Triammonium Phosphate: As mentioned earlier, this compound is unstable and readily decomposes into ammonia and other phosphate compounds.
 It is not commercially produced or used as a fertilizer due to its instability.